 - Offer meditation classes

 Your corporate stress management program can be a part of your mental health program or employee wellness program.
 It can also be a stand-alone initiative.

 1. Collect data to inform your choices

 As you begin setting up your company’s stress management program for employees, it’s important to know what your staff needs.
-Gathering data on your team’s current state of wellbeing is a great way to learn more about where they need support.
+Gathering data on your team's current state of wellbeing is a great way to learn more about where they need support.
 Open up an honest discussion with your employees with a survey that assesses staff wellness and stress levels.
-Here are some questions ideas:
+Here are some question ideas:

 - How stressed have you felt in the past two weeks on a scale of 1 to 10?